sidgleyandrade/crawler-twitter/README.md

 # crawler-twitter

-crawler-twitter is a implementation using tweepy library to collect and store tweets in postgresql.
+crawler-twitter is a implementation multi bounding-box using tweepy library to collect and store tweets in postgresql.

 ## Dependencies